-☐ If the answer is no, the appeals process may or may not be over.
+\Box If the answer is no or if the Council denies the review \imath request, the appeals process may or may not be over.

-- ° If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you may be able to continue to the next level of the review process.
-If the Council says no to your appeal or denies your request to review the appeal, the notice will tell you whether the rules allow you to go on to a Level 5 appeal.
-It will also tell you who to contact and what to do next if you choose to continue with your appeal.
+- If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you may be able to continue to the next level of the review process.
+If the Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 appeal and how to continue with a Level 5 appeal.